-Once you have created a live connection to your data source you can create one or more datasets in data.world to work with the data in the data source.
+Once you have created a virtual connection to your data source, you can use it to create a dataset in data.world.
 A dataset is simply a repository of data including data files and associated metadata, documentation, scripts, and any other supporting assets that should be stored alongside the data.

 You can create a new dataset by selecting the + New dropdown on the right side of the header bar and select New dataset:

 You'll need to name your dataset, set the owner, and set the permissions.
 By default your organization will show up as the owner of the dataset, but you can use the dropdown to make it a personal dataset, or set the owner as another organization of which you are a member.
 By default the permissions to the dataset are set to No one so even if the owner is your organization it won't be visible to anyone but you and the admin(s) of your org.
 If you want to share with the rest of your organization select the All of ... option:

 After you select Create dataset you'll have the option to add a description and connect to your data source with your newly created connection: